 Stuart said that more than 27 abstracts were submitted for the session, some from outside the USA and Australia, highlighting the global nature of the issue.

 Other collaborations with TERN and NEON are just starting to develop.
 Given NEON’s global leadership in this field, links into its program will allow TERN to also explore partnerships with other countries that are tackling ecosystem-level issues.
-TERN’s infrastructure also has much to offer other nations and it is a wonderful outcome for the program when we see our science contributing to global work.
+TERN’s environmental research infrastructure also has much to offer other nations and it is a wonderful outcome for the program when we see our science contributing to global work.
 As David Schimel, the former head of NEON, said about TERN: ‘The rest of the world is watching and hoping to learn.’

 Published in TERN e-Newsletter August 2013